omni-us/jsonargparse/README.rst

 Features
 ========

-- Great support of type hint annotations for automatic creation of parsers and minimal boilerplate command line interfaces.
+- Great support of type hints for automatic creation of parsers and minimal boilerplate command line interfaces.

+- Non-intrusive/decoupled parsing logic.
+No need to inherit from a special class or add decorators or use custom type hints.

+- Easy to implement configurable object composition.

-- Support for nested namespaces which makes it possible to parse config files with non-flat hierarchies.
+- Support for nested namespaces making possible to parse config files with non-flat hierarchies.

 - Parsing of relative paths within config files and path lists.